<img src="https://ws.zoominfo.com/pixel/H4QRKGJNZm52yFBaHe9u" width="1" height="1" style="display: none;">

 What are Low Power Wide Area (LPWA) Networks?

-4 minute read
+7 minute read

 Low power wide area (LPWA) networks are a class of wireless networks that can be used for IoT applications where cellular might not be an option or where the IoT application has certain requirements that better fit LPWA networks.
+The use and connectivity of LPWA networks are set to rise

-Cellular IoT networks a great option for myriad Internet of Things (IoT) use cases, but at times, non-cellular technologies are required or are more desirable.
+Cellular IoT networks are a great option for myriad Internet of Things (IoT) use cases, but at times, non-cellular technologies are required or are more desirable.

 Benefits of LPWA Networks